wu-zeitan/Amorphous-Computing/README.md

 # Table of Contents

-Books 📕 📚 📖  Include: 1.
-On the Chemical Basis of Morphogenesis by A.M Turing
+* On the Chemical Basis of Morphogenesis by A.M Turing
-                          2. The Self Organizing Universe by Erich Jantsch
+* The Self Organizing Universe by Erich Jantsch
-                          3. ...

-Otherwise, every other directory is a collection of papers from each of the listed Universities.
+* A collection of MIT papers